reactivemarkets/developer/docs/sdk/py/README.md

 ## Introduction

-The `reactive-platform` package is a Python API for connecting to the Reactive Platform.
+The `reactive-switchboard` package is a Python API for connecting to Switchboard.
 It handles connectivity, request serialisation and deserialisation in Python.

 ## Installation